durdenz/react-three-fiber-ex2/README.md

 3. The compile and launch process can take a while...

 ## To stop the React application
-4. To stop the execution of the application, In the command window where you ran "npm start", press ctrl-C and then close the browser tab
+4. To stop the execution of the application, In the command window where you ran "npm start", press `ctrl-C` twice and then close the browser tab

 ## Replace the App.js file in the src folder with the App.js for the Fluid demo
 1. Use the File Explorer to delete the App.js in the example1\src folder